Vietnamese people in France: 1954 to 1975

 Following the Geneva Accords, which granted Vietnam its independence from France, a number of Vietnamese loyal to the colonial government and Vietnamese married to French colonists emigrated to France.
 Hundreds of families who were evacuated out of Vietnam by the French government were largely settled in makeshift camps in the southwest of France.
 The most notable was in Sainte-Livrade-sur-Lot near Bordeaux, which hosted the Centre d'Accueil des Français d'Indochine (Reception Center for the French of Indochina).
 Most of these camps were structured in a similar layout as a traditional town in Vietnam, with a Buddhist temple, markets, schools and medical facilities.

 During the 1950s to the 1970s, including the Vietnam War, a number of students from South Vietnam continued to arrive in France, as well as members of the middle class involved in commerce.
 Although many initially returned home, as the war situation worsened, a majority decided to resettle permanently in France and brought their families along.
 It was during this period that Vietnamese community institutions were established to better serve both new immigrants and expatriates, as well as established generations of Vietnamese in France.
+France officially recognized the Democratic Republic of Vietnam (North Vietnam) on 12 April 1973, following the Paris Peace Accords.